Silver Polish Abrasives Formula

-Many formulations have been proposed for removing tarnish and oxides from silver, copper, brass, and other metals.
-“Tarnish”, as the term is used herein, embraces the filmy discoloration of a metal surface that occurs as a result of a chemical change in the metal.
+To remov the tarnish and oxides from silver, copper, brass, and other metals.
+“Tarnish”, as the term it embraces the filmy discoloration of a metal surface that occurs as a result of a chemical change in the metal.
 Just a physical clay.
-An example is the formation of a sulfide or oxide film that is integrated with the metal surface and has all the indications of metallic corrosion.
-The prior art formulations proposed are either designed to remove stains, etc. only, or to remove stains, etc., and additionally upon exposure to normal environmental conditions.
+A sulfide or oxide film that is made with the metal surface and has all the indications of metallic corrosion.
 Formulated to suppress the tendency of metal surfaces to re-stain or tarnish. , thus at least partially eliminating the problem of periodic cleaning and preventing corrosion of metal surfaces.